Scurrlin/LC_Python_vs_Cpp/README.md

 </details>

-That said, the memory usage results were quite surprising.
+On the other hand, the memory usage results were actually quite surprising.
 On average, Python used 4.509 fewer MB than C++.
 In fact, Python used significantly less memory (>10MB) than C++ in 4 out of the 10 algorithmic comparisons.
 This finding challenges the common perception that Python is always the more resource-intensive option.

 <details>
 <summary>Memory Comparison</summary>